Arulmigu Manneaswarar Temple, Annur: Etymology

 According to legends, two theories are proposed.
-According to the first one, Lord Shiva granted his blessings to a local tribal leader named Annie, so the Presiding deity is known as "Annewsarar" from whom the name of the town Annur is being derived.
-According to the second one, Lord Shiva forgived the tribal leader named Annie, so the Presiding deity is known as "Manneaswarar".
+According to the first one, Lord Shiva granted his blessings to a local tribal leader named Annie, so the Presiding deity is known as "Anneaswarar" from whom the name of the town Annur is being derived.
+According to the second one, Lord Shiva forgave the tribal leader named Annie, so the Presiding deity is known as "Manneaswarar".

 Architecture

-The temple is an expertise of Chola style as a part of Dravidian Architecture.
+The temple is an expertise of Chola style as a part of Tamil Architecture.
 The chief deity, "Manneaswarar" faces to the west.
 His consort, Arundavaselvi, a form of Parvati is located at Amman Sannithi.
 Other deities such as Murugan, Maanikavasakar, Thirugnyanasambandar, Anjanaeya and a seven-headed snake statue.